birajstha-zz/BCI-2000/README.md

 # BCI-2000
-Matlab Code for Distinguishing motor execution from motor movements.
+Matlab Code for Distinguishing motor execution from movement imagination.

 This work is published here https://ieeexplore.ieee.org/document/7459015